Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 - Inside, you'll find beautiful and professionally crafted implementations that reveal how to practically build and ship top-class Node/Express APIs that are fully typed.

-- To fully ensure separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM.
+- To ensure proper separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM.

 - Subsequently, this README file, will contain instructions, on how to fully unplug any of the database setups that you do not wish to use, while retaining the other.